bjarneck/bjarneck.eu/_pages/research.md

 ## Work in Progress
 ### Under review
-Breaking the Stalemate: Europeans’ Preferences to Expand, Cut, or Sustain Support to Ukraine.
-_With Elie Michel._ **R&R**

 The Impact of Party-Voter Congruence on Affective Polarization: Evidence from Belgium.
 _With Elie Michel & Emilie van Haute._ **R&R**

+Election Salience Revisited: How Elections (Do Not) Boost Affective Polarization.
+_With Elie Michel._

 ### Working papers (ordered by progress)
-Election Salience Revisited: How Campaigns and Results (Do Not) Boost Affective Polarization.
-_With Elie Michel._

 Happiness, Anger, and Satisfaction with Democracy: Unravelling the Emotional Drivers of the Winner-Loser Gap.

 Ideological, Affective, and EU Polarisation: Mobilising Voters in European Parliament Elections.